 You’ll want your soundbar to have plenty of options when it comes to maximising bandwidth and speed, so it can better juice your TV’s audio and express it as close to native as possible.

 Following on from the above.
 Soundbars are traditionally used to help boost the sensory experience of watching movies and TV.
-Now, plenty are being used as part of larger multi room speaker ecosystems to fill a house with music, with or without the TV on.
-Many new Soundbars include Wi Fi & Bluetooth connectivity for this reason, so you can stream the likes of Spotify and Apple Music.
-It’s worth considering this when shopping around for the best soundbars, as they are often used as the entry-point to larger whole-home wireless music systems.
+Now, new models are being used as part of larger multi-room speaker ecosystems to fill a house with music, with or without the TV on.
+Many new soundbars include Wi-Fi & Bluetooth connectivity for this reason, so you can stream the likes of Spotify and Apple Music.
+It’s worth considering this when shopping around for the best soundbars as they are often used as the entry point to larger whole-home wireless music systems.

 Supported Audio Formats

-That means that if you’re going for a soundbar that has only 2 channels (so a 2.1, for example), it won’t be compatible with full Dolby Atmos audio quality.
+That means that if you’re going for a soundbar that has only two channels (so a 2.1, for example), it won’t be compatible with full Dolby Atmos audio quality.

-Instead, you’ll want to pay more attention to ideal viewing distance, and the size of your room.
+Instead, you’ll want to pay more attention to the ideal viewing distance and the size of your room.
 As a rule of thumb, a larger soundbar is going to work better with a larger space, and the design of the soundbar itself will dictate how best to position it underneath your TV.
-Be sure to give the soundbar some space, especially if it comes with upward firing or side firing drivers, so they can project audio properly.
+Be sure to give the soundbar some space, especially if it comes with upward-firing or side-firing drivers, so they can project audio properly.

 If a soundbar has rear ported or rear speakers, which bounce sound off the back wall, you’ll need to think about how to position the bar so the soundwaves aren’t hitting anything they aren’t supposed to.
 In other words, don’t stuff your soundbar into a cabinet and expect it to perform well.

-Your soundbar is going to be followed by a bunch of numbers which indicate the speaker set-up specific to that soundbar.
+Your soundbar is going to be followed by a bunch of numbers that indicate the speaker set-up specific to that soundbar.

 For example, take the high-end Samsung Q950A which has an impressive 11.1.4 channel set up, and compare that with your more standard soundbar 2.1 channel set up.